mmeza09/MasGobalDevTest/README.md

 2. Please on visual studio setup to run multiple project.
 Select MasGlobalDevTest.API and MasGlobalDevTest.Web

 ### Options
-Whem debugging you can check API endpoints with swagger on http://localhost:51036/swagger
+When debugging you can check API endpoints with swagger on http://localhost:51036/swagger